Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 --------------------------

 Anyone catch the colossal, stark irony here?
 Atheists, who bristle at the idea of absolute truth, wrote their own list of do nots.
-The very same people who don't want an authority telling them what's moral are perfectly fine authoritatively telling us what's moral.
+The very same people who don't want religion telling them what's moral are perfectly fine authoritatively telling us what's moral.

-My question is this: In a world without objective morality, on what basis do these atheists offer us commandments about anything?
-Truth is relative, each person chooses for himself what to believe, and there is no imperative.
+Our question is this: In a world without objective morality, on what basis do these atheists offer us commandments about anything?
+If truth is relative, then each person chooses for himself what to believe, and there is no imperative.
 However, each of their "commandments" is a moral principle, offered as self-evident truth to be embraced and promulgated.
 Each assumes the moral stature to apply universally.

 Sounds like what a church would do, right?